-6.12 The bus network extends through the urban and rural area with a major terminal at Chatham.
+6.12 The bus network extends through the urban and rural area with a major new terminal at Chatham.
 The network also extends to the neighbouring towns of Gravesend, Sittingbourne and Maidstone and the Bluewater shopping complex at Greenhithe.
 The majority of services are local urban routes with a length of under five miles from the principal core area to the outer suburbs, operating at a frequency of between two and eight buses per hour between 07.00 and 19.00 hours.
-More infrequent services extend into the rural areas of Medway in particularly the Grain peninsula.
+More infrequent services extend into the rural areas of Medway in particular the Isle of Grain.